Global Online MBA participant Khaled Salah reflects on what he has learnt about leadership during the programme so far.

-Christian Stumpp, Distance Learning MBA participant, explores what he discovered in the Leadership module.
+Christian Stumpp, Global Online MBA participant, explores what he discovered in the Leadership module.

 Many leaders start their career in an expert function.
 Just as I started my professional life as a scientist.
 When experts advance to leadership positions, they face a dilemma.
 You can leverage your expert knowledge and skills and do tasks yourself, or you can fully engage your leadership role and let go of your expert status.
 The latter requires you to let your employees be the experts and trust them.
 Yes, you need to be knowledgeable to communicate with your experts, but at the end of the day, you can be either an expert or a leader.
 Leadership is a decision.

 I have learnt so much from my Global Online MBA Leadership module, including how to improve my emotional management, actually deciding to become a better leader and finally getting insight on how to build better relationships.
 The module enabled me to reflect on my own leadership style and learn what makes an effective leader.
 In this blog, I have shared a brief glimpse into my overall learnings.